chuckstack/chuckstack.github.io/src-ls/stack-local.md

 - Foundations

 One purpose of the stack-academy is to help your local benefit entity apply for funding to support more local organizations.

+[Here is an example](./blog-llm-ai-production-deploy.md) of what everyone should have as the minimum AI capabilities.
+These are the exact capabilities the above funding agencies are striving to support in their local communities.

+We have put in the work to create the examples.
+We will help you turn the examples into applications for funding.

 ## Benefit Entity